single-spa/single-spa.js.org/docs/contributing-overview.md

 * **If your contribution is minor,** such as a small typo or bug fix, open a pull request.
 * **If your contribution is major,** such as a new feature, start by opening an issue first.
 That way, other people can weigh in on the discussion before you do any work.

-## Style guide

-single-spa follows the [Airbnb JavaScript style gudie](https://github.com/airbnb/javascript) If you would like to contribute, please read through the guide to make sure you are following the correct style.

 ## Setting up your environment